jgroeneveld/gotrix/DISCUSSION.md

 The current solution with wrapped errors is not optimal for the given reason, but best the language permits.

-## The Package Catastrophe
+## The Package And Testing Catastrophe

+The primary entity of modularization within go is the package.
+While trying to structure the gotrix application we had the following intent:

+* Have everything application specific in dedicated packages following a domain approach.
+* Extract generic stuff to a separate structure that could be published as library in the future.

-With modularization comes the intent to have many small modules, for which intent can be seen easily.
-But with packages of same intent in different domains there is the inherent problem, that go's package names don't give any respect to the ancestry, i.e. a package `some.domain.with.errors` will loose all information the `domain` aspect for this `errors` package, i.e. for `domain1` and `domain2` one can't say which `errors` package was meant (if both have one and both are required).
+This led to three major package trees: `app`, `web` and `lib`.
+The prior two are application related and the last one contains the generic stuff.
+Those trees share a lot of common structure, i.e. there are many packages that share the same purpose and therefore name.
+This is a problem as go's package names don't give any respect to the ancestry, i.e. a package `some.domain.with.errors` will loose all information on the `domain` aspect.
 The workaround is an named import, but the question remains how to chose those names.
-Something like `domain1errors` doesn't read very nicely.
+Something like `domain1errors` doesn't read very nicely, requires manual effort while building import statements and a lot of additional typing.

-This problem striked mostly with us dividing the gotrix file hierarchy in two mayor branches `lib` (with everything general for the different domains) and `app` and `web` (specific content).

-The biggest problem was testing though.
-There is no way to use test helpers from another package, without making those helpers available in production code.
-Especially for fabrications this is a problem, as they should be used for testing the db layer itself, but should also be available when testing other packages.
+Those things are inconvenient, but testing is a real problem.
+There are lots of testing helpers, that should be shared between the different packages, like for example the fabrication functions.
+This isn't possible in go without making those helpers available on the public production interface, as entities in test files (having the `test_` prefix) are not exported, not even for other packages' tests.
+Generally the testing code is put side by side with production code, but we decided to add separate "test" packages marked by their name for everything but simple unit tests.
+This makes the intent of the functions pretty clear (like in `dbtest.FabricateSomething`) and prevents many of the import loop problems.